Ricardicus/gradient-pong-3d-doodle/README.md

 # Angular gradient descent football

-Making some gradient based optimization on two angular arms trying to score.
+Two angular arms meet on a football field.

 # Link to DEMO